skrattaren/apf.rst/apf.rst

-  Substituting "graduation with distinction" for the Latin "summa cum laude" gives a perfectly unexceptional sentiment, but it is, of course, also a reference to the song 'Summertime' from the Gershwin opera/operetta/musical "`Porgy and Bess_: "Summertime, and the living is easy".
+  Substituting "graduation with distinction" for the Latin "summa cum laude" gives a perfectly unexceptional sentiment, but it is, of course, also a reference to the song 'Summertime' from the Gershwin opera/operetta/musical **Porgy and Bess**: "Summertime, and the living is easy".